Gum-Joe/2Keys/docs/SETUP.md

 If only the last command returns with a command not found, when you see `pip3` use `python3 -m pip` instead and skip this section

-if command 2 fails but command 3 does not, you can safely skip this section.
+If command 2 fails but command 3 does not, you can safely skip this section.

 Else, follow along with this section.